1368353446/ClassAtlas/README.md

 1. Use the top-right language toggle (English/中文).
 2. “Lecture Management” uploads and deletes lectures, showing stage-by-stage timings.
 3. “Lecture Explorer” lets you choose a lecture & version to review the video, overview, per-point insights, slides, and the entire transcript.
-4. Open the sidebar “Knowledge Q&A” to ask questions while studying; BM25 works offline, FAISS enables semantic search, and you can switch off the LLM for citation-style answers.
+4. Open the sidebar “Knowledge Q&A” to run transcript-grounded lookups (timestamps + summaries) and an optional multi-turn free-form chat in parallel; each call auto-detects the user language.

+### 5. Tune runtime settings

+- Visit the **System Settings** section (below Lecture Management) to edit:
+  - LLM endpoint (model/base URL/API key)
+  - Default Whisper model size
+  - Lecture storage directory
+- Saving triggers a quick reload so the new configuration is applied everywhere.
+- Knowledge segments are now created via multi-step LLM analysis (turning points → block summaries → rich content).
+Every segment surfaces title, summary, detailed notes, teaching method, emphasis, timestamps, and any attached PDF pages.

 ## Project Layout